 The simplest way to see how your vehicle stacks up when it comes to safety is to check how many stars it has earned.
 Today, the majority of new vehicles sold achieve a five-star rating – an excellent achievement by vehicle manufacturers to ensure they provide their customers with the safest vehicles possible.

 Every three years, the tests and test criteria we use to rate vehicles become harder to meet so that all road users can benefit from safety improvements.
-Checking the “TESTED” datestamp ensures you are comparing vehicles rated to similar test criteria.
+Checking the “TESTED” datestamp that sits alongside the star rating ensures you are comparing vehicles rated to similar test criteria.
 ANCAP recommends that you choose a vehicle with the highest safety rating possible, with a datestamp of no older than six years.

 Provides a high and balanced level of safety performance across all assessment areas.
 Equipped with a range of passive safety features and active safety systems to protect or minimise injury to occupants and other road users